 - US Airport

 Finally, be sure to describe the incident or incidents related to your boxes checked in the Incident Details at the bottom of the page (up to 5,000 characters).

 Next, you’ll need to provide your identity information.
 This is very basic information.
 Just provide your name and other names if you have used other names in the past along with your contact information.

-They also ask you to submit information about your travel frequency (“On average, how often do you travel each month?”).
+They also ask you to submit information about your travel frequency (questions like: “On average, how often do you travel each month?”).

 Next, you’ll need to provide information for the type of government-issued document that you’re going to send in.
 Make sure that it is legible and that it is NOT expired.

 If you do not have a passport, you’ll need to provide a copy of at least one legible, unexpired copy of a government-issued photograph bearing travel document, such as a: